 4. Consider Offsets

 The ultimate tip is to consider offsets.
 UCapture is a free and easy way to offset the carbon footprint of your online shopping.
-Their green-tech platform helps combat climate change by getting companies to contribute a portion of your spending to carbon offsets projects, at no extra cost.
+Their green-tech platform helps combat climate change by getting companies to contribute a portion of their customer’s spending to carbon offsets projects, at no extra cost.
 With UCapture you can eliminate most of your carbon footprint by targeting their partner companies for your spending.
 Plus, you’ll save money on your shopping as their technology automatically applies the best discount code available for your cart!

 Now that you have the tools to tackle online shopping returns and want to learn more about how you can remove as much plastic as you create by going Plastic Neutral with rePurpose Global.
 Take 3 minutes to calculate your plastic footprint and you may be surprised to find out how much online shopping contributes to your plastic footprint.
 You can reduce your online shopping plastic footprint for about the price of a coffee a month.
 Every step counts, make yours today.